3541/short-circuit/README.md

 on Linux which offers a significant performance advantage (and, subjectively, a much nicer interface) over its competitors (POSIX `aio`, `epoll`, etc...).

+_NOTE_: Most development lately has been on the [co branch](https://github.com/3541/short-circuit/tree/co), which converts the server to use a coroutine-based IO model.
+It isn't yet up to feature parity with `trunk`, but it is likely to supersede the main branch eventually.

 ## Building
 Dependencies:
 * A C compiler supporting C11.